-600.5 Computer Use
+500.5 Computer Use

 AAMI will not tolerate online harassment, cyberbullying, cyberstalking, copyright violations, or any other violation of federal, state, or city laws, rules, or regulations.
+See also Appendix H, Computer Usage Policy.

 Students are provided access to the nine student computers in the computer lab only.
 The computer labeled "Teacher/Print Server" is available for faculty members only.